Acceptable Daily Intake (ADI)

 A class of pesticides (primarily insecticides, but also includes fungicides and herbicides) that impact the central nervous system and brain by blocking an enzyme crucial to nerve transmission.
 Carbamates are among the most widely used pesticides in the world.
 However, very little research exists on their effects on animals and humans or long-term toxicity.

-A regulated term used on the labels of chemical consumer products to indicate that more than once ounce must be ingested before life threatening symptoms will occur.
+A regulated term, which when used on the labels of chemical consumer products indicates that more than one ounce must be ingested before life threatening symptoms will occur.

-National Organic Standards developed and finalized in 2000 by the U.S. Department of Agriculture (USDA) assure shoppers that foods marketed as "certified organic meet consistent, uniform growing and production guidelines.
-Beginning on October 21, 2002, producers and handlers must be certified by a USDA-accredited certifying agent to sell, label, or represent their products as either "100 percent organic," "organic," or "made with organic (ingredients or food).
+National Organic Standards developed and finalized in 2000 by the U.S. Department of Agriculture (USDA) assure shoppers that foods marketed as certified organic "meet consistent, uniform growing and production guidelines."
+Beginning on January 21, 2002, producers and handlers must be certified by a USDA-accredited certifying agent to sell, label, or represent their products as either "100 percent organic," "organic," or "made with organic (ingredients or food)."

-Wood products that have been certified by an agency that it has been farmed and harvested in a manner that maintains forests instead of destroying them.
+Timber products that have been certified by an agency to demonstrate that the wood has been farmed and harvested in a manner that maintains the integrity of forest ecosystems relative to other practices.

 Any compound or chemical that contains chlorine atoms.
-Chlorinated compounds tend to exhibit the characteristics of POPs and, in fact, most chlorinated chemicals are classified as POPs.
+Chlorinated compounds tend to exhibit the characteristics of Persistent Organic Pollutants (POPs), which are chemical substances that persist in the environment, bioaccumulate through the food web, and pose a risk of causing adverse effects to human health and the environment.
+In fact, most chlorinated chemicals are classified as POPs.

 CCA, 22 percent pure arsenic combined with chromium and copper, is injected into wood at high pressure to prevent rot and insect damage.
 The arsenic migrates to the surface of treated wood, where it can be picked up on hands and then ingested.
 (This is a particular concern with children playing on playgrounds, where CCA treated wood is common.)
 Arsenic can also contaminate the soil under and surrounding treated wood.
 CCA was the most common wood preservative and pesticide used in the United States.
 Fortunately, as a result of consumer pressure to review its safety, the EPA and the treated wood industry agreed to a ban on CCA in outdoor wood intended for consumer use by the end of 2003.